bebner/crypto-dappy-learning-hub/README.md

 ## Contributing

-We are actively looking for developers who are wanting to contribute and/or take ownership in some way for CryptoDappy and its learning hub.
-Especially in the following areas contributions are highly sought after:
+We are actively looking for developers who are wanting to contribute and/or take ownership in some way for CryptoDappy and its learning hub, especially in the following areas:

 * Internationalization of learning hub content (text, videos)
 * Improvement of current design